Greek lawmakers to vote on Macedonia name change - Journal du Cameroun

 But it could nonetheless be approved by the required 151 lawmakers in the 300-seat parliament.

-The accord aims to start unravelling one of the world’s longest diplomatic disputes which began nearly three decades ago with Macedonia’s declaration of independence but has roots dating back centuries.
+The accord aims to start unravelling one of the world’s longest diplomatic disputes which began nearly three decades ago with Macedonia’s declaration of independence but whose roots date back centuries.

 Since 1991, Athens has objected to its neighbour being called Macedonia because it has a northern province of the same name.
 In ancient times it was the cradle of Alexander the Great’s empire, a source of intense pride for modern-day Greeks.

-Last June, Macedonia’s Prime Minister Zoran Zaev and his Greek counterpart Alexis Tsipras reached a landmark compromise over the name dispute.
-Their efforts brought the pair a nomination for the 2019 Nobel Peace Prize.
+But the June agreement marks a landmark shift in the dispute, with the efforts of the two prime ministers winning them a nomination for the 2019 Nobel Peace Prize.

 In addition to normalising relations between the two countries, implementation of the agreement will open the door for Macedonia to join the European Union and NATO, hitherto blocked by Athens’ veto.